groovenauts/brocket/README.md

 # brocket

-brocket supports to build docker image with VERSION file and git.
+brocket supports to build docker image with versioning by using git.
-You can define setup and teardown around `docker build` by writing config IMAGE_NAME and hooks like BEFORE_BUILD and AFTER_BUILD.
+You can run scripts around building with hook configurations and custumize several configurations to build.

 ## Behavior

 - `brocket release`
-    1. check the local repository is clean and commited
+    1. `brocket git guard_clean`
-    2. same as `brocket docker build`
+    2. `brocket docker build`
-    3. same as `brocket git push`
+    3. `brocket git push`
-    4. docker push
+    4. `brocket docker push`
+- `brocket git guard_clean`
+    1. Check whether there is no difference on working directory.
+    2. Check whether there is no difference on index(stage)
 - `brocket docker build`
     1. cd WORKING_DIR
     2. call BEFORE_BUILD